A Full Salvadoran Breakfast

 - Heat some refried beans in a small saucepan.
 Add a little water to loosen it up a bit.
 Keep warm.

-- In a saute pan or skillet, saute some ripe plantains in olive oil and set aside to keep warm.
+- In a saute pan or skillet, saute some ripe plantains in olive oil.
+Sprinkle with a little salt and set aside to keep warm.
 A low oven is good.

 - In the same pan, brown a thick slice of ham on both sides.
 Keep warm with the plantains.